|

 racked up a fine 8-0-1 record.
 Before coming to Geneva, Bo

-coached at Centennary College in Louisiana, where his teams won 25
+coached at Centenary College in Louisiana, where his teams won 25

-games and lost only three.
-After leaving Geneva, he compiled a
+Centenary and Geneva).
+After leaving Geneva, Bo compiled a

 27-21-1 record at Kansas State University, then coached at